MrSnifo/twitch.py/.github/CONTRIBUTING.md

 Stay engaged with the community and keep an eye on your pull requests and issues for feedback and updates.
 Contributions that align with the project's goals and standards are more likely to be merged.

-We appreciate your contributions to Twitchify, and together, we can make this project even better!
+We appreciate your contributions to twitch.py, and together, we can make this project even better!
 If you have any questions or need assistance, please reach out to our maintainers.
 Thank you for being a part of our community!